ahmed-abdat/quran-mr/README.md

 ## 💬 Need Help?

 - Create an [Issue](https://github.com/ahmed-abdat/quran-mr/issues) for bugs
-- Join our [WhatsApp](https://wa.me/22242049074) for questions and discussions
+- Contact us on [WhatsApp](https://wa.me/22242049074) for questions and support
 - Connect with the community to learn and share

 ## 📝 License